Peter Brathwaite

-Peter Brathwaite FRSA is a British baritone opera singer, broadcaster, music columnist for a selection of United Kingdom newspapers, and a developer of music programming.
+Peter Brathwaite FRSA CF Hon DMus is a British baritone opera singer, broadcaster, music columnist for a selection of United Kingdom newspapers, and a developer of music programming.
 He is also known for his recreations of Black portraits in art as part of the Getty Museum online "challenge" for re-creation of art works, begun in 2020 during the COVID-19 pandemic.

 Education and background

 Brathwaite's mother, a nurse, emigrated from Barbados to England to work for the National Health Service.
 Born in Manchester, Brathwaite was educated at Bury Grammar School, a private school for boys in the market town of Bury in Greater Manchester.
 From the age of eight he sang as a boy treble in the choir of St Ann’s Church, Manchester.
 In his teens he sang with The National Youth Choirs of Great Britain.
 He was a gap year choral scholar at Truro Cathedral.
 Brathwaite earned a first in Fine Art and Philosophy at Newcastle University.
 He received his master’s from the Royal College of Music postgraduate vocal studies course, before completing the Artist Diploma in Opera at the Royal College of Music International Opera School.
 After the Royal College, he trained at the Flanders Opera Studio, Ghent.

 He is distantly related to the Barbadian poet and academic Edward Kamau Brathwaite.
 His ancestor Richard Brathwaite coined the term “computer”.